Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-We use a numerical example with a non-convex LL which can adjust various dimensions to validate our effectiveness of BVFSM over existing methods.
-In particular, we use the following numerical example:
+We start with the optimistic BLO, and use the numerical example with a non-convex LL which can adjust various dimensions to validate the effectiveness of BVFSM over existing methods.
+In particular, consider